isalonisharma/Multi-Tenant-Invoice-Management-System/README.md

          ii.
 Set option to:
               1. Automatically send a reminder email to the client when the due date is passed.
               2. Automatically send a thank-you email to the client when an invoice status is updated to “Paid”.
               3. Change the display of dates and currencies in the system.
-	         For eg., Date display is set as dd-MMM-yyyy by the admin, and it is seen throughout the tenant's system.
-		 Similarly, the format of currency can be changed to affect the entire system for that tenant.

 ### Dashboard: